 Visitors to Bwindi Impenetrable Forest often ask "are mountain gorillas" dangerous?
-Although strong and powerful, gorillas are generally gentle and shy, besides the mountain gorillas that visitors see in Uganda are habituated.
+Although strong and powerful, gorillas are generally gentle and shy, besides the mountain gorillas that visitors see in Uganda or Rwanda are habituated.
 That means that they are accustomed to people, a process that takes about two years.
-Dian Fossey was against the visiting of mountain gorillas as is done today in Uganda, however it is also that money that helps to keep them from extinction since they are prospering and growing in number in recent years.
+Dian Fossey was against the visiting of mountain gorillas as is done today, however it is also that money that helps to keep them from extinction since they are prospering and growing in number in recent years.

 Severe aggression is rare in stable groups, but when two Mountain Gorilla groups meet, the two silverbacks can sometimes engage in a fight to the death, using their canines to cause deep, gaping injuries.
 The entire sequence has nine steps: (1) progressively quickening hooting, (2) symbolic feeding, (3) rising bipedally, (4) throwing vegetation, (5) chest-beating with cupped hands, (6) one leg kick, (7) sideways running, two-legged to four-legged, (8) slapping and tearing vegetation, and (9) thumping the ground with palms to end display.
-Just recently two Silverbacks fought in Democratic Republic of Congo and rangers intervened.
+If two Silverbacks found fighting, rangers may intervene.

 The mountain gorillas live in groups that can vary in size from 2 to 30 to 40, but most often in groups of 11.
 There is no mating season and babies are born all year long.
 Males start breeding at about 15 years of age and females give birth from 10 to 12 years old.
 Females will give birth every two to three years giving 4 to 6 offspring during their lifespan.